EUHANSARKAR/EUHANSARKAR/README.md

 Skills: HTML | CSS | JAVASCRIPT | REACT | NODEJS | EXPRESSJS | MONGODB

-- 🔭 I’m currently exploring some new technologies like tanstack-query, expressjs, mongoDB.
+- 🔭 I’m currently exploring some new technologies like nextJS, reduxJS, and deep diving in nodeJS, mongoose.
 - 🌱 I’m currently Focusing on Problem Solving and front-end web development